HighNESS Conceptual Design Report: Volume I: Design of the cold source

-In neutronics calculations, the thickness of the vessel Al walls was set to 3\,mm for the sake of consistency and comparison with work on the upper moderator.
+In neutronics calculations, the thickness of the vessel Al walls is set to 0.3\,cm for the sake of consistency and comparison with work on the upper moderator.
 The vessel itself is filled with liquid ortho-deuterium at 20\,K and the cold Be filters are immersed in deuterium.

 \textbf{B}.
 There are two openings, both perpendicular to the incoming proton beam, but in opposite directions: